-CLEANING THE SHORT OIL SCREEN (250 SX-F) AND OIL SCREEN (450 SX-F) The oil screen is accommodated in the hex-socket plug [3] at the engine bottom.
+CLEANING THE SHORT OIL SCREEN

+The short oil screen [2] is accommodated in the hex-socket plug at the engine bottom.
 Insert a pin-type key into the plug and tap on the key a few times with a hammer in order to relieve the stress acting on the plug.
 Dismount the oil screen, clean the components thoroughly and blow compressed air through them.
 Check the O-rings for damage and, if necessary, replace them.
-Mount the oil screen together with the plug again and tighten the plug to 10 Nm (250 SX-F) or 30 Nm (450 SX-F).
+Mount the oil screen together with the plug (oiled) again and tighten the plug to 10 Nm.

-CLEANING THE LONG OIL SCREEN (250 SX-F)
+CLEANING THE LONG OIL SCREEN

 The long oil screen is accommodated in the hexagon plug [3] adjacent to the engine number.
 Dismount the plug together with the oil screen, clean the components thoroughly and blow compressed air through them.
-Check the Orings for damage and, if necessary, replace them.
+Check the O-rings for damage and, if necessary, replace them.